fazeelkhalid/artificial-intelligence-real-life-problem-and-solutions/README.md

 # Question 4:
     Write a Python class named Circle constructed by a radius and two methods which will compute the area and the perimeter of a circle.

+# ----------------------------------------------------------------
+#                                    LAB - 5
+# ----------------------------------------------------------------

+# Question 1:
+    4.1	NumPy is a library for the Python which adds support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+Create two arrays A= [1,2,3,2,3,4,3,4,5,6] and B= [7,2,10,2,7,4,9,4,9,8].
+You need to get the positions where elements of A and B match.
+Use a numpy function or implement your own logic.
+    Desired Outcome:
+    [1, 3, 5, 7]

+# Question 2:

+    4.2.1   You need to findinsights about data using as many different techniques as you can.
+Don’t use libraries that haven’t been covered yet.

+    Hint: Explore the dataset, look for the outliers, missing values, etc Use the automobile data set provided in the Google class room to explore EDA functions.

+        1. Check first five entries of data set.   # data.head().
+        2. Check last five entries of dataset.# data.tail().
+        3. Check the columns of data set.# data.columns.
+        4. Check unique values for each column    # data.numique().
+        5. Check the missing values for each column.   # data.isnull().sum().
+        6. Drop unnecessary data columns     # new_data= data.drop([‘column_name’,‘second_column_name’], axis=1).
+        7. Drop null value. #df.dropna(subset=df.columns,inplace=True)

+# Question 3:
+    4.2.2	Data Analysis is the process of exploring and analyzing large datasets to make predictions and decisions.
+It involves a broad set of activities to clean, process, transform a data collection to learn from it and derive meaningful insights.
+Its profound application can be seen in analysing consumer behaviour in retail industry to reach out to the right customers and perform targeted marketing to increase sales.
+One sample dataset has been provided which lists various features of cars.
+You need to use your data analysis skills in answering the questions given ahead.

+        (Libraries Involved: Numpy, Pandas)
+        Dataset: automobile_data.csv
+        Initial Steps:
+        •	Import necessary libraries
+        •	Upload/Read the csv file using pandas
+        •	Review the dataset for identifying any missing values
+        •	Observe the different attributes and entries

+        Questions
+        a.
+Find the most expensive car from the dataset and display its price
+        b.
+Calculate total cars per manufacturer and show the result
+        c.
+Read the details of vehicles against Toyota manufacturer and print them
+        d.
+Arrange the cars according to the prices (highest-lowest) and display relevant information for first 5 rows only